Sri Nisigardatta (1897-1981) |

 "I find that somehow by shifting the focus of attention, I become the very thing that I look at and experience the kind of consciousness it has.
 I become the inner witness of the thing.
 I call this capacity of entering other focal points of consciousness 'love.'
 You may give it any name you like.
 Since at any point of time and space I can be both the subject and the object of experience, I express it by saying that I am both and neither, and beyond both."

 "What is wrong with (the mind) seeking the pleasant and shrinking from the unpleasant?
 Between the banks of pleasure and pain the river of life flows.
 It is only when the mind refuses to flow with life, and gets stuck at the banks, that it becomes a problem.
 By flowing with life I mean acceptance - letting come what comes and go what goes.
 Desire not, fear not, observe the actual, as and when it happens, for you are not what happens, you are to whom it happens.
 Ultimately even the observer you are not.
-You are the ultimate potentiality of which the all-embracing consciousness is the manifestation and expression.
+You are the ultimate potentiality of which the all-embracing consciousness is the manifestation and expression."Meditation will help you to find your bonds, loosen them, untie them and cast your moorings, says Nisargadatta.
+"When you are no longer attached to anything, you have done your share.
+The rest will be done for you."

 [Nisagardatta, "I Am That," page 6.]